Network Printers - Windows

 Connect / Install

-2. Type \\walnut or \\seaotter as appropriate, then press the Enter key to open and view the full list of printers.
+3. Type \\walnut (Middlebury Campus) or \\seaotter (Monterey Campus) as appropriate, then press the Enter key to open and view the full list of printers.

 • Save time by using the exact printer name.
 Type in \\walnut\printername (or \\seaotter\printername) then press Enter.

-• If you are unsure of the printer name, you can search at top right.
+• If you are unsure where the printer is in the list, you can search the available printers at the top right.

 • If prompted, click the Install driver button.